MicrosoftDocs/azure-docs/articles/azure-government/compliance/documentation-accelerate-compliance.md

 ## Publishing to the Azure Marketplace for Partners in the Compliance space

-1. Join the Partner Network - It’s a requirement for publishing but easy to sign-up.
+1. Join the Partner Network - It’s a requirement for publishing but easy to sign up.
 Instructions are located here: [Ensure you have a MPN ID and Partner Center Account](https://docs.microsoft.com/azure/marketplace/partner-center-portal/create-account#create-an-account-using-the-partner-center-enrollment-page)
 2. Enable your partner center account as Publisher / Developer for Marketplace, follow the instructions [here](https://docs.microsoft.com/azure/marketplace/partner-center-portal/create-account)
 3. With an enabled Partner Center Account, publish listing as a SaaS App as instructed [here](https://docs.microsoft.com/azure/marketplace/partner-center-portal/create-new-saas-offer)